myPOS blog Tips

 Credit card users can not only withdraw funds but also use discounts, travel points, and many other benefits not available to debit cardholders.
 They can apply prizes for fixed or differentiated rates.
 For example, you may have a card that offers an accumulation of bonus points to book future trips abroad.

-Advantages and disadvantages of credit cards
+Advantages and Disadvantages of Credit Cards

-Credit cards give you extra control over paying for purchases.
-At the end of each month, you will receive a statement stating how much you owe for purchases made in the last 30 days.
 Depending on when you made your purchase, you have up to a few weeks to pay a portion of the amount due on your credit card.
 Technically, you are required to pay only the minimum fee each month to keep the card operational.
+At the same time, carrying a balance leads to charged interest that can add up over time.

-This type of payment, however, would lead to more debt.
 For example, if you spend 1,000 GBP for a month, but pay only the monthly fee on the card, and spend the same amount again in the next month, you will probably fall into the debt trap.
 Each month, when you do not pay the entire bill you owe, there will be a certain amount charged for interest.
-A useful tip is to pay off your debt as quickly as possible to avoid accruing high-interest rates.

-Using a credit card builds your credit history.
+In addition, using a credit card builds your credit history.
 Every time you buy something with your credit card and then pay it on time, your credit history will be enriched.
 Building an excellent credit history is important when you are about to take out a loan to buy a car or a home.
 Paying the amount due on your credit card will show that you can repay your debt and can be trusted.

-Having a credit card is very useful for emergencies, for example, if you have to pay extra for repairs in your home.
+Having a credit card is also very useful for emergencies, for example, if you have to pay extra for repairs in your home.
 In this case, these costs are unforeseen and the institution that issued your credit card will provide you with a loan that they expect you to repay at the end of the monthly reporting period.
 Again, this gives you time to react and the ability to deal with emergencies.

 Payment online with debit card